mttmtt31/specter/README.md

 python setup.py install

 pip install overrides==3.1.0

+bash/download.sh
 ```
+After running these commands, the environment will be set up and additional files will be downloaded.
+In particular, in the folder `pretrained_models` one could find the two models we trained: SPECTER and SPECTROID.
+These models are fully functional and can be used to embed your datasets as per point 4 of the documentation.

+To have a full grasp of our work, please stick to the instructions here below.

 ## 1- Creation of the Scidocs dataset
 To train an embedder, we created a new dataset starting from the metadata available on the [Scidocs repository](https://github.com/allenai/scidocs).
 Specifically, the dataset we created is made of: